 It seems to me that the natural world is the greatest source of excitement; the greatest source of visual beauty; the greatest source of intellectual interest.
 It is the greatest source of so much in life that makes life worth living

 The Biology Department aims to develop students’ natural curiosity in the living world and to initiate a lifelong interest in and enjoyment of this wonderful subject.
 We teach Biology in a discursive, mutually explorative way, and our students greatly enjoy the opportunities we facilitate to explore the subject in considerable depth.
 At all stages throughout the School, students learn to enjoy finding out more about the Biology in any given topic, including not only the current nature of our understanding in the field but also the wide range of applications which stem from it.

-The Biology Department consists of 7 highly qualified teachers, all with their own subject specialisms in areas ranging from Cell Biology and Molecular Biophysics through Genetics and Evolutionary Biology to Phylogenetics, Ecology & Conservation.
+The Biology Department consists of 6 highly qualified teachers, all with their own subject specialisms in areas ranging from Cell and Developmental Biology and Molecular Biophysics through Genetics and Evolutionary Biology to Phylogenetics, Ecology & Conservation.